tabler/tabler/README.md

 ## Features

 We created this admin panel for everyone who wants to create any templates based on our pre-made components.
 Our mission is to deliver a user-friendly, clear and easy administration panel, that can be used by both, simple websites and sophisticated systems.
-The only requirement is a basic HTML and CSS knowledge—as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!
+The only requirement is a basic HTML and CSS (and some [Liquid](https://github.com/Shopify/liquid/wiki)) knowledge—as a reward, you'll be able to manage and visualize different types of data in the easiest possible way!

 * **Responsive:** With support for mobile, tablet and desktop it doesn’t matter what device you’re using.
 Tabler is responsive in all major browsers.
 * **Cross Browser:** Our theme works perfectly with Latest Chrome, Firefox+, Latest Safari, Opera, Edge and mobile browsers.
 We work hard to continuously support them.